 Money isn't everything.
 The package being offered

-but look at the long-term
+now might be better but look at the long-term

 prospects.
-Do not leave or stay just solely on
+Do not leave or stay just solely on the

 compensation package .
 Look for growth prospects

-career plans for you .
+and review their career plans for you .
 Your

-immediate gains today might actually be a
+immediate gains today might actually be a loss a

 few years from now if you do the Math.